epfl-lara/cs320/info/labs/lab05/lab05-README.md

   - A `Function` contains a field called `isMain` which is used to denote a main function without a return value, which will be handled differently when printing.
   - The only way to create a `Function` is using `Function.apply`.
 Its last argument is a function from a `LocalsHandler` to `Code`.
 The reason for this unusual choice is to make sure the `Function` object is instantiated with the number of local variables that will be requested from the LocalsHandler.
 To see how it is used, you can look in `codegen/Utils.scala` (but you won't have to use it directly).
 - `wasm/Module.scala` and `wasm/ModulePrinter.scala` describe a wasm module, which you can think of as a set of functions and the corresponding module headers.
 - `codegen/Utils.scala` contains a few utility functions (which you should use!) and implementations of the built-in functions of Amy.
 Use the builtins as examples.
-The builtins to read and write from and to StdIn and StdOut are particularly interesting; you might want to have a look at them (the comments are particulary insightful to understand the code).
+The builtins to read and write from and to StdIn and StdOut are particularly interesting; you might want to have a look at them (the comments are particularly insightful to understand the code).
 - `codegen/CodeGen.scala` is the focus of the assignment.
 It contains code to translate Amy modules, functions and expressions to wasm code.
 It is a pipeline and returns a wasm Module.
 - `codegen/CodePrinter.scala` is a Pipeline which will print output files from the wasm module.